 - Mobile development: Java/Kotlin (Android), or Swift (iOS).

 - Large scale enterprise software: Java or C++.

 - Big fat complicated industrial standard language that can do nearly anything, but not easily or safely: C++

 But wait!
 I hear you cry.
 "I want to be Avante Guarde and look to the future".
 Well ok.
 Golang is great as a general purpose language and seems to be gaining a lot of traction.
 It's kind of like a modern C with added memory safety features and native support for multithreading, strings and UTF-8.
-It's even good for web development, except that few web hosts support it yet.
+It's even good for web development, except that few web hosts support it yet (but Golang ships with built in webserver functionality and is easy to dockerise).
 However, it's not suitable for embedded systems as small programmes in Golang still generate large binaries (relative to C), that just won't fit on a typical microcontroller.